GreenKGC: A Lightweight Knowledge Graph Completion Method: Related Work

 \subsection{Classification-based KGC Methods}

-Existing classification-based KGC methods adopt DNNs as powerful decoders for KGC tasks.
 NTN \citep{socher2013reasoning} adopts a neural tensor network combined with textual representations of entities.
-ConvKB \citep{nguyen2017novel} uses $1 \times 3$ convolutional filters followed by several fully connected (FC) layers to predict triple scores.
-ConvE \citep{dettmers2018convolutional} reshapes entity and relation embeddings into 2D images, and uses $3 \times 3$ convolutional filters followed by several FC layers to predict the scores of triples.
-Both ConvKB and ConvE can retain similar performance in the low-dimensional space as that in the high-dimensional space.
-Since embeddings in DNNs are optimized end-to-end, the correspondidng relation modeling is not transparent.
-In addition, their inference time is much longer.
-In contrast, GreenKGC proposed in this work adopts a modularized design, which is more interpretable.
-Its computational complexity is lower and its inference time is shorter.
+ConvKB \citep{nguyen2018novel} uses $1 \times 3$ convolutional filters followed by several fully connected (FC) layers to predict triple scores.
+ConvE~\citep{dettmers2018convolutional} reshapes entity and relation embeddings into 2D images and uses $3 \times 3$ convolutional filters followed by several FC layers to predict the scores of triples.
+Though NN-based methods can achieve good performance in a lower dimension, they have several drawbacks, such as long inference time and large model.
+KGBoost \citep{wang2022kgboost} is a classification-based method that doesn't use NNs.
+Yet, it assigns one classifier for each relation so it's not scalable to large-scale datasets.